vinayak-patil/lms-service/docs/lms-service-prd.md

 - Course and lesson creation
 - Student enrollment management
 - Progress tracking and grading
-- Limited analytics access (for their courses only)
+- Limited report access (for their courses only)

 #### 👨‍🎓 Learner
 - Course browsing and enrollment